 - Please greet your fellow parishioners with a wave or a head-nod.
 As counter as this is to our nature, please refrain from kissing, hugging or shaking hands.

-- There will be no liturgical books or weekly bulletins.
+- There will be no liturgical books or weekly bulletins at this time.

 - The weekly bulletin will be posted HERE the Friday before each Divine Liturgy.